sdether/duckpond/README.rst

 Uses
 ================
 - Create an interface around a class that does not implement interfaces for easier mocking.
-- Create fine grained contracts on the depedency end rather than accepting everything a class exposes.
+- Create fine grained contracts on the dependency end rather than accepting everything a class exposes.

 Missing Features